everestial/VCF-Simplify/README.md

                         header should not contain the line with #CHROM ....

 Additional flags for &quot;Table To VCF&quot;:
+  -GTbase GTBASE        Representation of the GT base is : numeric (0), IUPAC
+                        (1)
-  -GTbase GTBASE        Representation of the GT base is : numeric, IUPAC -samples SAMPLES      Name of the samples -&gt; comma separated name of the
+  -samples SAMPLES      Name of the samples -&gt; comma separated name of the
                         samples that needs to be converted to VCF format -formats FORMATS      Name of the FORMAT tags to write -&gt; comma separated